Spain borrowing costs ease at auction, relief may be brief

 Such a bailout may bring demands for more unpopular austerity, and Rajoy has repeatedly said he is studying an aid request but does not want Europe to dictate conditions.

-Markets expect that he will be pushed into a request sooner rather than later, as borrowing costs may start rising again if the ECB purchases fail to materialise.
+Markets expect that he will be pushed into a request sooner rather than later, as borrowing costs may start rising again if the ECB purchases failed to materialize.

 Spain is at the heart of the euro zone debt crisis, now in its third year, with investors worried it will not be able to bring down its public deficit and control its debt due to a recession.